orenbenkiki/flameview/README.md

   cells.

-  The background color of non-empty cells is hard-coded in the `td` element according to the color palette specified when the output is generated.
+  The background color of non-empty cells is hard-coded in the `td` element according to the chosen color palette.
 It might arguably make sense to define some color classes instead, and switch palettes using CSS instead.

 * `.tooltip`: Class for the `div` contained in each `td` to hold the tooltip.
   This uses absolute positioning and is only visible when hovering over the